Watch Dan’s journey through a radical re-orientation to the food he eats—from processed foods to raw veganism.

 Hailed as “one of America’s next great monologists,” he’s been performing and touring his work in venues across the United States since 2004.
 He’s also performed internationally in Ireland and Italy.

 A recipient of the Robert Chesley Award for Lesbian and Gay Playwriting, his books, Dose: Plays & Monologues and Phi Alpha Gamma, were named finalists for the Lambda Literary Award.
-He’s also been awarded grants and fellowships and served on panels for state arts agencies.

 Submit the form below, and we can discuss your programming needs.